In Britain, attempts to cut spending fuel angst over cherished state

 “We are out of intensive care and our job now is to secure the recovery,” Osborne said in a BBC interview on Sunday.

-“We’re going to go on taking the difficult decisions, go on cutting back spending, go on prioritising spending on the things that help the economy and cutting the spending that doesn‘t.”
+“We’re going to go on taking the difficult decisions, go on cutting back spending, go on prioritizing spending on the things that help the economy and cutting the spending that doesn‘t.”

 The International Monetary Fund, long known for its support of austerity economics, has begun calling on Osborne to increase spending to boost demand.
 Yet the chancellor has shown no sign of relenting, at least in public.